jaedsonpys/domusic-api/README.md

 # DoMusic API

 Search and download music directly from the API in a simple way.
 Data like thumbnail and artist name are tags written in the audio file.
+The API uses the [Mathiz framework](https://github.com/firlast/mathiz).

 ## Running API